Shopify/polaris/.changeset/wild-bulldogs-whisper.md

 '@shopify/polaris-tokens': patch
 ---

-Resolved token named references in the `theme`
+Resolved token name references in the `theme`